GeorgeCiesinski/custom-drupal-docs/README.md

 The included documentation covers the tools, resources, standards, and other logistical facets of the ITS website.
 It does not contain any documentation on modules, or specific code snippets.

-## Instructions
+## View Documentation

-View the `ITS-Website-Documentation.pdf` file for the complete documentation.
+You can view the documentation here:

+<a href="//github.com/Humber-ITS/ITS-site-documentation/blob/main/ITS-Website-Documentation.pdf">PDF</a>